-BCLA Dry Eye Certificate - programme available from October 2017
+BCLA Dry Eye Certificate

 "Dry eye screening should form part of routine examination in clinical practice, with specialist practitioners with a BCLA qualification well placed to offer the specialist service needed to diagnose and manage the disease."
 Prof. James Wolffsohn

 Programme will be available towards the end of October 2017

 Eye care practitioners will now be given the chance to work towards a certificate in Dry Eye as part of a new education programme launched by the British Contact Lens Association.